A torn blood vessel in the heart can cause a heart attack. Learn about the diagnosis and treatment of this medical emergency.

-Spontaneous coronary artery dissection — sometimes referred to as SCAD — is an uncommon emergency condition that occurs when a tear forms in a wall of a heart artery.
+Spontaneous coronary artery dissection is an emergency condition that occurs when a tear forms in a wall of a heart artery.
 Spontaneous coronary artery dissection also is called SCAD.

 SCAD most commonly affects women in their 40s and 50s, though it can occur at any age and can occur in men.
 People who have SCAD often don't have risk factors for heart disease, such as high blood pressure, high cholesterol or diabetes.

-Signs and symptoms of SCAD may include:
+Symptoms of SCAD can include:

 Risk factors for SCAD include:

 A possible complication of SCAD is heart attack.
 SCAD slows or stops blood flow through an artery.
 This weakens the heart and may lead to a heart attack.
 A heart attack from SCAD is different from a heart attack caused by a buildup of fats, cholesterol and other substances in and on the artery walls.
 This condition is called atherosclerosis.